How to Identify Malicious Code? Examples, Preventtion and Mitigatation

 Trojan Horses

-Trojan horse belongs to the category of malware that is composed of deceitfully innocent files that is used to infiltrate the computer system to eventually create, propagate, and multiply destructive effects.
+Trojan horse belongs to the category of malware that is composed of deceitfully innocent files that is used to infiltrate the computer system to create, propagate, and multiply destructive effects eventually.

 They trick users through the very fact of mimicking the normal ones by eventually inflicting harm on the system and making away with any of the secret data.

-The fact that they were able to slightly disguise their real nature makes them the biggest danger to cybersecurity.
+The fact that they could slightly disguise their real nature makes them the biggest danger to cybersecurity.

 # This is a legitimate-looking Python script